Nikesh16/Social-Site-/UI.md

  * Web Portfolio: People can generate their own web portfolio.
 The photo in this portfolio is updated from your profile picture.
 So, people must upload their profile picture inorder to see their photo in Web Portfolio section.
  * Inside Web Portfolio, there are 3 forms which people can fill up inorder to generate their web portfolio.
 Note that: We don't save your database here because we care about people's privacy.
 ### Post Section  ###
- * People can post photos and text(Photos of jpg format is only allowed else it shows error
+ * Post: People can post photos and text (Photos of jpg format is only allowed in other case, it shows error)
  * like
  * Comment
  * Edit
  * Delete
+ <h2>Admin </h2>
+ Has